Hawker Sea Fury: Iraq

 Iraq bought its first 30 Fury F.1 fighters and two Fury T.52 trainers in 1946.
 These aircraft were operated by Nos.
 1 and 7 Squadrons.
 Iraqi Furies did not take part in the first weeks of the 1948 Arab-Israeli War.
 However, after newly-received Israeli Boeing B-17s started bombing Arab cities, the governments of Syria and Transjordan demanded that the Iraqis deploy their Furies.
 Hence, six aircraft from No.7 Squadron were transferred to Damascus in late July 1948; one of them crashed on landing on its arrival.
 Another one followed in September, with its pilot being injured.
 The Iraqi Furies didn't see much action during that war, because of the limited amount of ammunition supplied by the British.
 Only armed reconnaissance missions were flown, and no air combats with Israeli aircraft were reported.

 An additional 20 Fury F.1s were acquired in 1951, which enabled No. 4 Squadron to start operating the type.
 Iraqi Furies saw action during the numerous Kurdish uprisings in the north of the country, throughout the 1960s.
 They notably performed close air support missions, as well as attacks on villages, rebel-controlled roadblocks, and troop concentrations.
 They were ultimately replaced by Sukhoi Su-7s, between 1967 and 1969.

 Netherlands

-The Netherlands was the first export customer for the Sea Fury, and the Netherlands Royal Navy operated the aircraft from two of their aircraft carriers, both of which were named HNLMS Karel Doorman as they were operated at separate periods from one another.
+The Netherlands was the first export customer for the Sea Fury, and the Netherlands Royal Navy operated the aircraft from two of its aircraft carriers, both of which were named HNLMS Karel Doorman as they were operated at separate periods from one another.
 It was common for Royal Netherlands Navy vessels to operate alongside Royal Navy ships, thus Dutch Sea Furies also regularly operated from FAA land bases and RN carriers.
 During 1947, Dutch Sea Furies operating from HNLMS Karel Doorman were employed in a ground support capacity against insurgent fighters in the Dutch East Indies.
 The Dutch procured and licence-built additional Sea Furies for carrier operations, although the type was ultimately replaced by the jet-powered Hawker Sea Hawk from the late 1950s onwards.